Copy Protect PDF Files

 3. Plugins to Adobe Acrobat don’t always work – they can be circumvented by other plugins and stop working after updates

-4. Browser based solutions (used by secure data rooms) rely on passwords and weak JavaScript protection
+4. Browser-based solutions (used by secure data rooms) rely on passwords and weak JavaScript protection

 “We would really recommend Safeguard PDF Security to every publishing company for managing their ePubs or e-books securely.